 1) Clean Up

 The first of our lawn solutions for anybody preparing their lawn for the spring season is to CLEAN!
 During the winter, a lot fell onto, blew into, or piled up in your grass.
-You must pick up any and all twigs, branches, and debris that you see lying around your lawn.
+You must pick up any twigs, branches, and debris that you see lying around your lawn.

 Now that your lawn is clean of winter, you must move on to the next lawn solution, which is to weed your grass.
 Weeds compete for nutrients and space, making them a problem in many people’s lawns.